harlemeducationhistoryproject/hehp/_exhibits/wasserman.md

 Furthermore, this project, including the research, conversations with Ms. Wilson-Brooks, and reflection with other students in the course, taught me that we should not only think of schools as places of learning.
 They also are important places of community.
 At times, this can be hard to remember while focusing on lesson planning and other daily tasks of leading a classroom, but at an early point in my career, my work on this exhibit emphasized the idea and importance of community in teaching.

-This is the complete interview with Barbara Wilson-Brooks.
+Listen to the complete interview with Barbara Wilson-Brooks.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1100959657&color=%23090808&auto_play=false&hide_related=true&show_comments=false&show_user=true&show_reposts=false&show_teaser=false"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/user-659170739-468288682" title="HEHP" target="_blank" style="color: #cccccc; text-decoration: none;">HEHP</a> · <a href="https://soundcloud.com/user-659170739-468288682/oral-history-of-barbara-wilson" title="Oral History of Barbara Wilson-Brooks" target="_blank" style="color: #cccccc; text-decoration: none;">Oral History of Barbara Wilson-Brooks</a></div>

+To learn more about the IS 201 Demonstration District, other demonstration districts, and the 1968 strike, read Diane Ravitch's The Great School Wars: A History of the New York City Public Schools (Basic Books, 1985) and Heather Lewis's New York City Public Schools from Brownsville to Bloomberg: Community Control and its Legacy (Teachers College Press, 2013).